-The repair/upgrade process is feasible for each priority part with commonly available tools and the list of tools needed is provided by the manufacturer with free access.
+1135 The repair/upgrade process is feasible for each priority part with existing tools and the list of 1136 tools needed is provided by the manufacturer.

-#5 "Diagnosis support and interfaces"
+1137 #5 "Diagnosis support and interfaces"

-A list of the most frequent failure modes of the TV together with a description of the cause is provided to users and professional repairers.
-The list includes at least the failure modes of the priority parts identified in Table 13.
-Description of error codes, messages indicated on the screen and/or blinking light indicators are provided.
-The list is to be provided either in printed or online form.
+1138 A list of the most frequent failure modes of the TV together with a description of the cause is 1139 provided to users and professional repairers.
+The list includes at least the failure modes 1140 identified in Table 13.
+Description of error codes, messages indicated on the screen and/or 1141 blinking light indicators are provided.
+The list can be provided either in printed or online 1142 form.

-#6 "Type and availability of information"
+1143 #6 "Type and availability of information"

-Repair and maintenance information is made available for at least 7 years, after placing the last unit of the model in the market, at least to professional repairers, including:
+- 1144 Repair and maintenance information is made available for at least 7 years, after placing the 1145 last unit of the model in the market, at least to professional repairers, including: - 1146 Product identification and exploded view; - 1147 Instructions for regular maintenance; - 1148 Troubleshooting charts; - 1149 Repair or upgrade services offered by the manufacturer;

-- Product identification and exploded view; - Instructions for regular maintenance; - Troubleshooting charts; - Repair or upgrade services offered by the manufacturer; - List of necessary repair and test equipment; - Component and diagnosis information (such as minimum and maximum theoretical values for measurements); - Safety issues related to the use, maintenance and repair, as well as guarantee issues (e.g. commitment to repair in case of failure, post-repair guarantee if any); - Disassembly sequences; - Wiring and connection diagrams; - Diagnostic faults, error codes (including manufacturer-specific codes, where applicable) and data records of reported failure incidents (where applicable). - List of available updates, spare parts and recommended retail prices, as well as the procedure to order them and the repair costs of the common failures as offered by the manufacturer.
+- 1150 List of necessary repair and test equipment; - 1151 Component and diagnosis information (such as minimum and maximum theoretical values for measurements); - Safety issues related to the use, maintenance and repair, as well as guarantee issues (e.g. commitment to repair in case of failure, post-repair guarantee if any); - 1155 Disassembly sequences; - 1156 Wiring and connection diagrams; - 1157 Diagnostic fault and error codes (including manufacturer-specific codes, where applicable); and - 1158 Data records of reported failure incidents stored on the electronic display (where applicable). - List of available updates, spare parts and recommended retail prices, as well as repair costs of the common failures as offered by the manufacturer. - 1161 Depending on the level of sensitiveness, a part of this information may also to be disclosed to 1162 other end users. - 1163 Channels for communicating information may include printed manuals, websites, digital 1164 information carriers such as QR codes, DVDs or flash drives.